All Episodes

 I don't care what they're making.

-Oh, oh, companion story, companion story.
+Oh, oh, companion story.

-Toymaker Fisher Price is recalling 83 types of toys, including the popular Big Bird, Elmo, Dora, and Diego characters because their paint contains excessive amounts of lead.
+Toy maker Fisher Price is recalling 83 types of toys, including the popular Big Bird, Elmo, Dora, and Diego characters, because their paint contains excessive amounts of lead.

-The Chaicom's sending his cheap stuff.
+The Chikoms are sending us cheap stuff.

 But I want to take you back.